TajuC/MapleAOB/README.md

 ### Configuration

-1. Create a file named `patterns.txt` in the same directory as `MapleDumper.exe`.
+1. Create a file named `patterns.txt` in the same directory as `MapleAOB.exe`.
 2. Format the file with separate sections for 64-bit and 32-bit patterns.
 For example:

    ```plaintext